 THE IMPACT OF PRESENT AND FUTURE LIENS AND MORTGAGES

-A transfer of ownership could result in the calling of the mortgage on the property.
+Depending on the circumstances, a transfer of ownership could result in the calling of the mortgage on the property.
 Federal law bars a call of the mortgage when it is an intra-family transfer.

 Title insurance ordinarily should be obtained by the new owner even when the property is received as a gift, because the transferor’s insurance will not carry over to the new owner.